-The mar'caen centaur is a subtype that has an animal half that is anything but ungulate; they can be anything from predatory to herbivorous, and can have any animal affinity.
+The mar'caen centaur is a subtype that has an animal half that is anything but equine; they can be an assortment of creatures from predatory to herbivorous, and can have any animal affinity.
 Generally, the size of a mar'caen will directly correspond to their animal counterpart - rabbit and snake 'taurs will invariably be much smaller than bear or elephant 'taurs, and tribes of these creatures do not often mix with one another except on rare circumstance.

 Tribes will often consist of one Chieftan or Chieftess, pairbonded to the next strongest in line.
 Most of these pairings are not born of love, but necessity - the leaders are seen as god-blessed individuals, both chosen by the tribe's Seer once the old leaders are no longer fit to lead.
 Old leaders will step down and become sacred elders, and are often decorated in a variety of natural paints and jewelry made from bones, claws, feathers, and other such materials.

 Classification: human-faced deer.
 Location: abroad, though primarily in Evylon.

 The ra'tan deer is a subspecies of centaur that have cervine bodies and humanoid faces.
 They vary greatly in appearance, and can be found in any color or breed; some have long, deerlike ears, and others can appear more elfin.
 Skin color often echoes fur color, and males are generally larger than females and have antlers that can be simple or intricate, in every color and decorated a variety of different ways.
 A common myth connects a male's antlers with alchemic properties, and they are often hunted by those seeking immortality or fame.
 Other cultures revere the ra'tan deer as sacred, and many species in Evylon hold them as friends and allies.